yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/ctaskdialog-class.md

 ### <a name="parameters"></a>Parametry

-[in] *nCommandControlID*
+*nCommandControlID*<br/>
-Identyfikator kontrolki przycisku polecenia lub przycisku do testowania.
+[in] Identyfikator kontrolki przycisku polecenia lub przycisku do testowania.

 ### <a name="return-value"></a>Wartość zwracana